UniversalDependencies/docs/_sv-overview/syntax.md

 # Syntax

-The syntactic annotation in the Swedish UD treebank follows the general guidelines but adds four language-specific relations:
+The syntactic annotation in the Swedish UD treebanks follows the general guidelines but adds eight language-specific relations:

 * _acl:relcl_ for relative clauses
+* _aux:pass_ for passive auxiliaries
 * _compound:prt_ for verb particles
-* _nmod:agent_ for agents of passive verbs
+* _csubj:pass_ for clausal subjects of passive verbs
+* _flat:name_ for exocentric complex names
 * _nmod:poss_ for possessive/genitive modifiers
+* _nsubj:pass_ for nominal subjects of passive verbs
+* _obl:agent_ for agents of passive verbs

-The syntactic annotation has been automatically converted from the original MAMBA annotation scheme in Talbanken.
-The following phenomena are known to deviate from the general guidelines and will be fixed in future versions:
+The syntactic annotation has been automatically converted from the original annotation schemes (the MAMBA annotation scheme in Talbanken for UD Swedish, and the LinES annotation scheme for UD Swedish-LinES).
+The conversions have been checked manually and corrected on a systematic basis, but a few minor deviations from the guidelines are known to remain.

-* The _remnant_ analysis of ellipsis has not been fully implemented.
-* Complex names with compositional internal structure are annotated in the same way as non-compositional cases.
+* For UD Swedish:
    * Comparative modifiers are sometimes not attached to the comparative element itself but to its head.
+   * Absolute constructions are not annotated as clauses but as prepositional phrases with modifiers.

+* For UD Swedish-LinES: